 - Foil for protecting your work surface – optional but recommended

-DIY food safe dishes with alcohol inks tutorial
+How to make food safe dishes with alcohol inks

 To begin with, make sure your dish is dry and clean.
 I highly recommend wiping down the outside with a paper towel and alcohol ink to make sure there aren’t any residues, oils, etc. to interfere with the ink.